kchoi59/DATA550/README.md

 # my first commit

-here are some texts of mine. now adding a new line to first section.
+here are some texts of mine. now adding a new line to first section. text for another commit text for another another commit

 # my second commit